 The shoulders are low in their sockets and not shrugged up towards the ears.
 Shrugging the shoulders produces extra tension that ultimately reduces speed while offering little in terms of recoil management.
 The elbows are slightly bent to absorb and bleed a degree of recoil as it transfers from the gun, up through your arms.

 The head is generally upright and square to the target.
 This improves peripheral vision and reduces both neck strain, as well as antagonistic muscle tension.
 If the shooter visualizes a line from their dominant eye out to the target, the gun should be brought up to, and along this line.
 This style of stance also more easily accommodates shooters whose vision may be cross-dominant (a shooter who’s right-handed with a left-dominant eye, or vice versa).

-"My goal is to build a stance that's powerful, dynamic, accommodates all target arrays, and allows for explosive movement.
+"My goal is to build a stance that's powerful, dynamic, and accommodates a wide variety of target arrays.
 It never stops evolving"-TT